 IP connectivity service capabilities enables MCData unaware data hosts to use usual MCData service capabilities, e.g. data communication between them.
 This subsection describes the establishment of a point-to-point connection between two IP connectivity clients using the media plane for IP Data transmission.
 The target MCData user may be addressed using the functional alias that can be shared by multiple MCData users.

 In order not to violate the point-to-point principle when a functional alias is shared, only two MCData user can participate to a point-to-point IP connectivity session.
-The MCData server resolves the associated MCData user of the functional alias and checks the list of the associated MCData users from top to bottom about its support of IP connectivity capabilities.
-If the MCData user supports IP connectivity capabilities, the connection to this MCData user will be established.
-If this connection request is rejected, the next available MCData user from the list will be addressed.
-This process is continued until either the first successful IP connectivity is established or all associated MCData users have been addressed.
-If the point-to-point IP connectivity to a destination MCData user on the list cannot be established, the initiating MCData user will be informed accordingly.
+If the MCData server detects that the functional alias used as the target of the MCData FD request is simultaneously active for multiple MCData users, then the MCData server can proceed by selecting an appropriate MCData ID based on some selection criteria.
+The selection of an appropriate MCData ID is left to implementation.
+These selection criteria can include rejection of the IP connectivity request, if no suitable MCData ID is selected.

 7.14.2.2.2 Procedure